-Keylong is the administrative center of the Lahaul-Spiti district and the biggest town on the Manali-Leh highway.
+Keylong is the administrative centre of the Lahaul-Spiti district and the biggest town on the Manali-Leh highway.
 Sights near Keylong include the Kardang, Shasur and Tayul monasteries, all within a few km.
-The annual festival is held here each July with a big, busy market and many cultural activities.
-At the end of August, it became very busy.
+The annual festival is held here each July with a big busy market and many cultural activities.
+And at the end of August, it became very busy.
 You can find many stay option, market, shops, restaurants, medical facilities and ATM in Keylong.

 Altitude 3200 m